CFS/ME and FM

 The unravelling of complex illnesses requires a deep understanding of the person's genetic predispositions, their environment and diet, occupational factors, the adverse impact of medications (including vaccines), and identification of stresses such as infection, sleep disturbance, and lifestyle factors that may be perpetuating the illness.

 The GEMINI system I have developed to understand and address these areas provides a framework for the consultation and for the therapeutic decision-making that follows.
 Some patients need less treatment, not more!
-And for some people, complimentary medicines and dietary approaches are sustainable and superior alternatives to potent but unsustainable drug therapies.
+And for some people, complementary medicines and dietary approaches are sustainable and superior alternatives to potent but unsustainable drug therapies.

 Prevention is the heart and soul of Integrative Medicine.
 Yes, we are doctors and we are well trained in identifying diseases in treating symptomatically to relieve suffering.
 But that is only step one.